silverstripe/silverstripe-activedirectory/README.md

 ## Introduction

-This module allows you to use single sign-on on your SilverStripe site using SAML 2.0.
+This SilverStripe module provides Active Directory integration.
+It comes with three major components:

+* Single sign-on authentication capability using SAML 2.0
-It also allows you to import Active Directory users and groups to SilverStripe.
+* Synchronisation of Active Directory users and group memberships via LDAP
+* Active Directory authentication via LDAP binding

+These components may be used in any combination, also alongside the default SilverStripe authentication scheme.

 ## Requirements

  * PHP 5.3.3+ with extensions: ldap, openssl, dom, and mcrypt
  * SilverStripe 3.1+
+ * Active Directory on Windows Server 2008 R2
- * Active Directory and ADFS 2.0 (Active Directory Federation Services)
+ * Active Directory Federation Services FS 2.0 (ADFS)

-## Installation & Configuration

-The configuration and setup from beginning can look like this:

- 1. Install a Microsoft AD server
- 2. Install / Update AD FS to version 2.0 on the Microsoft server
+While this module was only tested with Windows Server 2008 R2 and ADFS 2.0, it should also work with newer versions of Windows Server and ADFS.

+We have not tested this module against non-Microsoft products such as OpenLDAP.

+## Example installation steps

+In this section we'll step through a possible list of set-up tasks for this module.
+Your specific configuration will vary depending on your requirements.

+ 1. Update ADFS on your Windows Server
- 3. Install SilverStripe active directory module
+ 1. Install *silverstripe-activedirectory* module
- 4. Setup SilverStripe site SAML configuration
+ 1. Configure SilverStripe as SAML Service Provider
- 5. Create SAML Relying Party in AD FS
- 6. Setup SilverStripe site LDAP configuration
+ 1. Configure ADFS as SAML Identity Provider
- 7. Configure SilverStripe Authenticators
+ 1. Configure SilverStripe Authenticators

-### 1. Install a Microsoft AD server
+ 1. Set LDAP synchronisation up
+ 1. Configuring for browsers

+### 1. Update ADFS on your Windows Server

-This module has only been tested using Active Directory on Windows Server 2008 R2.
+We assume you have installed Active Directory on Windows Server 2008 R2.

-Providing instructions on how to install an AD server is out of scope for this module, but there are many resources to be found via Google.

-### 2. Install / Update AD FS to version 2.0 on the Microsoft server

 To be able to use the SAML Single Sign On functionality you need to have ADFS 2.0.
 In some cases ADFS 1.0 is installed, but you can upgrade for free with [an update from Microsoft](http://www.microsoft.com/en-us/download/details.aspx?id=10909).